Case study interview with The Parker Group, creator of HotRod-BBQ Sauces and Rubs

 CL: Rick, you said you were just getting your business off the ground.
-I assume your quantity of labels you need is fairly small at this time.
+I assume your quantity of labels you need is small now.
 It sounds like Columbine Label is happy to work with companies that have small-quantity label needs.
 Is that true?

 Rick: Yes.
 I think that Columbine Label caters to my needs as a small entrepreneur, as well as providing orders for large companies with bigger needs, with the same respect and diligence.

 CL: Anything else you would like to add about working with Columbine Label Company?

 Rick: Overall, working with them has been a joy.
 I have not had any issues, concerns, or questions.
 Columbine Label immediately jumped in, solved the problems, and came up with solutions.
 It was an immediate response that made me feel like I was important to their business.